The Moonbase: Broadcast and reception

 The Moonbase was broadcast on BBC1 in four weekly parts from 11 February to 4 March 1967.
-The serial was an improvement in ratings for Doctor Who; Episode Two (8.9 million viewers) were the highest in over a year, and Episode Four had the highest Appreciation Index in two years at 58 out of 100.
+The serial was an improvement in ratings for Doctor Who; "Episode 2" with 8.9 million viewers was the highest in over a year, and "Episode 4" had the highest Appreciation Index in two years at 58 out of 100.
 The serial was sold internationally to Australia, New Zealand, Uganda, Hong Kong, Singapore, and Zambia.

-Clearance was given for the original tapes to be wiped in 1969, although Episodes Two and Four remained in the archives as film copies.
+Clearance was given for the original tapes to be wiped in 1969, although the second and fourth episodes remained in the archives as film copies.